GCP Infra Requirements

 • Compute requirements refers to the amount of compute (CPU/GPU/memory) that is available for use in your region.

 • Make sure to setup the node-auto provisioning to allow GPU and CPU nodes.
 Below is a sample of NAP config file that can be used.
+If you are using Onboarding CLI then this will be created automatically for you.
 Make sure to change the region

 • nap.yaml - These is just an example but can be used to configure the resources accordingly.